Survivor: The Amazon

 Survivor: The Amazon is the sixth season of the American CBS competitive reality television series Survivor.
 The season was filmed from November 4, 2002, through December 12, 2002, in the Amazon and premiered on February 13, 2003.
 Hosted by Jeff Probst, it consisted of the usual 39 days of gameplay with 16 competitors.
 This was the first Survivor season to initially divide the tribes by gender.
 At the live finale, swimsuit model Jenna Morasca won and was named Sole Survivor after defeating Matthew von Ertfelda by a jury vote of 6–1.

+Format

+Survivor is a reality television show created by Mark Burnett and Charlie Parsons and based on the Swedish show Expedition Robinson.
+The series follows a number of participants who are isolated in a remote location, where they must provide food, fire, and shelter for themselves.
+Every three days, one participant is removed from the series by majority vote, with challenges being held to give a reward (ranging from living and food-related prizes to a car) and immunity from being voted off the show.
+The last remaining player is awarded a prize of $1,000,000.